TDStrasser/KookaBlockly-Reference/docs/source/control.rst

 This block runs the blocks nested inside in a repeated loop.

-The loop will run forever unless externally stopped by exiting the script, or resetting the Kookaberry or removing power from the Kookaberry.
+The loop will run forever unless externally stopped by exiting the script, or resetting the **Kookaberry** or removing power from the **Kookaberry**.

 Another name for this block is the Repeat Forever loop.